Updated July 2019

 I also spent months testing various handle styles to maximize carrying comfort.
 Django and I would go for long early morning “walks” around Philadelphia – I’d put him in the latest bag prototype and carry him around on my bare shoulder to test the feel of the bag.
 We ultimately upgraded our leather twice to ensure max comfort against one’s shoulder and arm.

-After a year of designing, testing, redesigning, and retesting… we are thrilled to introduce The Dog Carry Bag!
-DJANGO's newest design is beautifully constructed waxed canvas and leather dog carrier featuring a silky water-resistant lining, a tether to ensure your pup's safety, a machine washable sherpa footpad sleeve, and 4 zipper pockets to secure your essentials.
+After a year of designing, testing, redesigning, and retesting… we are thrilled to introduce The DJANGO Dog Carrier Bag!
+DJANGO's newest design is beautifully constructed waxed canvas and leather dog carrier tote featuring a silky water-resistant lining, a bag-to-harness tether to ensure your pup's safety, a machine washable sherpa footpad sleeve, and 4 zipper pockets to secure your essentials.